dutchmims/The-Next-Adventure/README.md

 12. A tab will appear with your app successfully deployed.
 13. Click this tab "View" to see you app live.

 # Sources
 - The template for my project was provided by the Code Institiute.
 - Much of the python coding I put together was done with help from https://www.w3schools.com/
 - I used both w3 schools and stack overflow to help me to solve issues throughout my project.
+- I used the following Youtube tutorial to help create my project. https://www.youtube.com/watch?v=u8X6TiJA8as&t=71s
-- I used the following Youtube tutorials to help create my project. https://www.youtube.com/watch?v=u8X6TiJA8as&t=71s https://www.youtube.com/watch?v=DEcFCn2ubSg
+- I used the following Youtube tutorial to help create my project. https://www.youtube.com/watch?v=DEcFCn2ubSg
+- https://www.edureka.co/blog/os-module-in-python was used for the definition of the os import.
+- https://realpython.com/python-time-module/ was used for the definition of the time import.